Dynamics on fractals and fractal distributions: Introduction

-\begin{defn} The \emph{discrete centering }of an extended base-$b$ CP-distribution $Q$ is the distribution $\cnt_{0}Q$.
-The \emph{continuous centering }$\cnt Q$ is the distribution \end{defn} \begin{thm} The continuous centering $P=\cnt Q$ of a CP-distribution $Q$ is an FD, and the measure-preserving system $(P,S^{*})$ is a factor of the suspension of $(Q,M_{b})$ by the function with constant height $\log b$. \end{thm} For the proof see Section \ref{sub:CP-to-USM}.
-There is also a converse: \begin{thm} If $P$ is an FD and $b\geq2$ then $P$ is the continuous centering of some base-$b$ CP-distribution. \end{thm} See Section \ref{sec:Equivalence-of-the}.
+\end{defn} \begin{thm} The continuous centering $P=\cnt Q$ of a CP-distribution $Q$ is a FD, and the measure-preserving system $(P,S^{*})$ is a factor of the suspension of $(Q,M_{b})$ by the function with constant height $\log b$. \end{thm} For the proof see Section \ref{sub:CP-to-USM}.
+There is also a converse: \begin{thm} If $P$ is a FD and $b\geq2$ then $P$ is the continuous centering of some base-$b$ CP-distribution, and each ergodic component of $P$ with respect to the map $S_{\log b}^{*}$ is the discrete centering of some base-$b$ CP-distribution. \end{thm} Suspensions are discussed in Section \ref{sub:Suspenssions}.
+For the proof see Section \ref{sec:Equivalence-of-the}.